-One of the top questions people have for themselves is how to deal with guilt more effectively.
+One of the most difficult things to deal with in life is the feeling of guilt.
 We have all experienced guilt at some point in our lives.
-And we all need to know how to deal with it.
+And we all need to know how to cope with it.

 Sure, it’s appropriate to feel guilty after doing something that deserves remorse.
 However, problems may arise if you ruminate over the guilt for an extended period of time.
 This is when you need to know how to deal with guilt.

-One major issue with the problem of how to deal with guilt is that it sometimes isn’t warranted.
+One major issue with the problem of guilt is that it sometimes isn’t warranted.
 Yes, people can and should feel guilty when they have done something wrong.

 The problem lies with people who feel guilty when they haven’t done anything.
 People who have hurt someone else should feel guilty, yes.
 The woman who is working hard and, therefore, feels that she doesn’t spend enough time with her family?
 It’s not really right that she should feel guilty – she is doing what she has to do.